English at Walton Hall Academy

 Students will be able to access quality texts such as Frankenstein, The Lord of The Flies, Anita and Me and A Christmas Carol.
 In addition, many students will be able to gain a separate qualification at GCSE level in Spoken Language.
-All students will be able to gain relevant accreditation in Functional Skills with these key skills embedded within the GCSE programme.

 Key Stage 5